snehakhirwal02/BI-Project-Inside-Airbnb/README.md

 Source of data: http://insideairbnb.com/get-the-data/

-**Excel files used, python code used to process the data and the final Power BI dashboard can be found in the file attachments**
+**Python code used to process the data and the final Power BI dashboard can be found in the file attachments**